Peaceful Places

 Peaceful Places was designed to drive tourism in Wales in response to the faith tourism action plan – the Welsh government aim to make faith tourism more a part of the visitor experience.
 Edwina Hart, the Economy Minister, said that religious places need to become an “integral part” of the visitor experience by 2020.
 John Watson encourages the uses of churches and chapels for tourism, commenting “If you're going to tell the story of Wales, you cannot tell it without religion”.
-The trail is designed to encourage visitors to see the sacred places from a different perspective; as places to spend quality time in a peaceful setting.
+The trail is designed to encourage visitors to see the sacred places from a different perspective; as places to spend time in a quiet setting.